uitdots/nvim/README.md

   :MasonToolsInstall
   ```
 - Plugins are updated every week _(set in lazy config)_
-- Some `languages` pack require others, you must enable yourself:
+- Some `languages` pack require others, you should (or must?) enable yourself:
   - `rest`: `http`
   - `jenkins`: `groovy`
   - `mssql`: `sql`